EddieHubCommunity/open-source-practice/README.md

 Questions can be asked by raising an `Issue`.

-## How to clone repo and make changes locally after forking
+## How to clone repo and make changes locally after forking:

 - Click on the green `Code` button, then either the HTTPS or SSH option and click the icon to copy the URL.
 This will give you a copy of the project, so you can play around with it locally on your computer.